 The good news is that it will grow back and you can encourage this by good dietary habits and hair care.

-Cramping after childbirth is normal as the uterus contracts and returns to its pre-pregnancy size.
+Cramping after childbirth is normal as the uterus contracts and returns to its size before pregnancy.

 After pains are caused by involuntary contractions.
 Breastfeeding and the more baby’s you have had will intensify these after pains.

-With my previous births using breathing techniques helped tremendously but with baby no 5 I needed something a bit stronger!
+With my previous births using breathing techniques helped tremendously but with baby no five I needed something a bit stronger!

-After childbirth, your poor bum has been through an ordeal and many mums have a fear of pooping for the first time and this fear can actually lead to constipation.
+After childbirth, your poor bottom has been through an ordeal and many moms have a fear of pooping for the first time and this fear can actually lead to constipation.